laravel-enso/documentation/docs/packages/image-transformer.md

 - `resize`, takes the target width and height and resizes the file, possibly changing the aspect ration
 - `width`, resizes the file to the given width, maintaining aspect ratio
 - `height`, resizes the file to the given height, maintaining aspect ratio

+Note, an `ImageTransformerException` is thrown if:
+- the `gd` or `imagick` extensions are missing
+- a file type not supported for an uploaded file
+- an uploaded file fails the basic validation

 ## Notes